asnunes/mio-editor/README.md

 ![editor content example](./docs/images/screenshot.png)

-It's possible to pass and initial value to editor.
-Just pass it to ```useState```, where initialValue is a JSON like above example.
-You can get more looking in the examples folder.
+It is possible to pass an initial value to editor.
+Just pass it to ```useState```, where initialValue is a JSON like the one above.
+You can get more examples looking in the examples folder.

 ```javascript
 const App = () => {